asciamanna/asciamanna.github.io/_drafts/dry-and-incidental-duplication.md

 tags: ['code smells']
 ---

 I remember being introduced to functions early in my first programming classes.
 This introduction came with a warning that code duplication was VERY bad, and functions were a way to avoid duplicating code in a program.
 I assume that some of you who first learned to program in a classroom setting have had similar experiences.
-And while I agree that duplication is a problem, identifying the kind of duplication we should be avoiding is a bit more challenging.
+And while I agree that duplication is often a problem, identifying the kind of duplication we should be avoiding is a bit more challenging.

 ## The First Code Smell
 <img src="/img/refactoring-book-small.jpg" class="img-responsive float-left" style="display:inline" />